7 drastic changes coming to your iPhone with iOS 11

 No more Force Touch for quick app switching

-When Apple announced the iPhone 6 ($359.00 at OzMobiles), complete with a pressure sensitive screen, the company also added a shortcut to quickly switch between apps by pressing on the left edge of the display.
+When Apple announced the iPhone 6 ($359.99 at Amazon.com), complete with a pressure sensitive screen, the company also added a shortcut to quickly switch between apps by pressing on the left edge of the display.

 With iOS 11, that gesture is gone.
 Go ahead, press as hard as you want.
 It's simply not going to work.